Geyse: Manchester United (2023–present)

+Gotham FC (loan) (2025–present)

+On 24 March 2025, it was announced that Geyse would go on loan to Gotham FC for the remainder of the season, with an option for Gotham to acquire Geyse permanently.
+The announcement arrived shortly after Geyse made an emotional post stating she was unhappy at Manchester United.
+She made her NWSL debut on 13 April 2025, coming on as a second-half substitute for Sarah Schupansky in a victory over the North Carolina Courage.
+In the following match, Geyse scored her first goal with Gotham FC as the team earned a 4–0 win over Angel City FC.

+On 21 May 2025, in the semifinals of the 2024–25 CONCACAF W Champions Cup, Geyse scored the opening goal in a 3–1 win against Club América.
+On 25 May, she started in the final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.

 International career

 Youth national teams

 In April 2015, 17-year-old Geyse's performances for União Desportiva in their run to the quarterfinal of the 2015 Copa do Brasil de Futebol Feminino led her to be called up for Brazil women's national under-20 football team training.
 She went on to become an important player for Brazil at the 2016 edition of the FIFA U-20 Women's World Cup.

 At the 2018 South American U-20 Women's Championship, Geyse scored four goals in the group stages, with a brace in a 2–0 win over Venezuela and another brace in a 3–0 win over Uruguay.
 In the final stage, she scored once in every match, with one goal in Brazil's match against Colombia, two goals in their match against Venezuela, and five goals in their final match against Paraguay, which ended 8–1.
 Geyse finished as the tournament's top scorer with 12 total goals in 7 games and was selected as Player of the Tournament.
 Geyse later competed with Brazil in her second FIFA U-20 Women's World Cup competition in August 2018.
 Brazil finished second in Group B with 1 point, with Geyse registering one goal in a 1–2 loss against North Korea.